metal-juse/metal-juse.github.io/wiki/design/define.md

 </script>
 ```

-At line 4, module `world` is defined with value `WORLD!`.
+At line 4, module `world` is defined with value `World!`.

-At line 5, module `hello` is defined with value deriving from `world`.
-The value of `hello` is then added to the document body as the main module.
+At line 5, the main module `hello` is defined with value deriving from `world`, and its value is then added to the document body.

-The code is executed right here in this page with the following result.
+The code is executed right here in this page, with the value of `hello` added to the bottom of the page.
 The code can also be copy/pasted into a standalone html file, and then can be opened in a browser with the same result.

 <section>